- What is Barium Hydroxide?

 Barium Hydroxide and Ammonium Thiocyanate

-This is an endothermic reaction which produces Barium Thiocyanate.
+This is an endothermic reaction that produces Barium Thiocyanate.
 It is expressed through this chemical reaction:

 Ba(OH)2.8H2O (solid) + 2 NH4SCN (solid) → Ba(SCN)2 (solid) + 10 H2O (liquid) + 2 NH3 (gaseous).